iiasa/MIND_STEP/README.md

 ### Basic use

-This section discusses basic use after having acquired access to each of the services.
+This section discusses basic use after having acquired access.

 #### Subversion